appsmithorg/appsmith-docs/website/docs/reference/widgets/filepicker.md

 <dd>

 Sets the text on the widget.
-By default, the text is set to `Select Files`.
+The default value is `Select Files`.

 </dd>